 The four-year version of this course enables you to study abroad during your third year.
 In all other areas, this version of the course remains identical to the standard three-year variant.

 You can study abroad with one of our exchange partners in the United States, Europe, Canada, Australia, New Zealand, Latin America, the Middle East, Hong Kong and Japan.
 In doing so, you experience other cultures and languages, meet new people, and gain intercultural skills that are sought-after by employers.

 Alternatively, you may prefer to take on a placement during your third year to gain relevant work experience within an external organisation.
 A placement can provide you with valuable experience to add to your CV.

-You are taught by a highly qualified, enthusiastic team of academics and experienced, relevant business practitioners with wide-ranging research interests.
+You are taught by a highly qualified, enthusiastic team of academics and experienced business practitioners with wide-ranging research interests.
 Their research is used in your lectures and seminars so you learn about the latest issues impacting business today.

 Our staff specialise in areas including:

 Essex Business School is home to practising academics who are active and influential in their field, such as Lecturer in Management and Marketing Dr Muhammed Akran.
 Dr Akram’s research focuses on the intersection of Marketing and Management.
 He is particularly interested in digital technologies and their impacts on consumer behaviour and marketing strategy.

 Our BSc Business Management is based at our Colchester Campus.